 sure all windows are closed and locked.
 Deadbolt all doors except the front door.
 Leave ALL keys on the kitchen counter along with your forwarding address.
 Lock the knob of the front door, pull it closed when you leave, and make sure it is indeed secure.

-12) Call or email landlord to confirm that
+12) Call or email landlord to confirm when

-you are indeed out – if we do not hear from you, we must assume that you did not move out on time.
+you are 100% out – if we do not hear from you, we must assume that you did not move out on time.